Not-A-Builder/AI-and-Soft-Computing/README.md

 Day 6 - Perceptron Logic Gate example 2

-### Take a sneak peek into Important Take-Aways
+### Take a sneak peek into Important Take-Aways!
+-> A brand-new example for solving Classifier problems

+-> A comprehensive guide through the making of a single layer NN

-Go learn!
+### Go learn!